p4ulinely/fintwitibov/README.md

 ## To Do

+- Service to collect Ajuste from B3 website to add to the INDFUT historical data.
 - Endpoint to display tokens and its frequencies
     - Break down current SentimentosPalavras Model in two: SentimetoDia and TokensEFrequencias.
     - Change the geraSentimentosSeteDia Controller, in order to feed SentimetoDia and TokensEFrequencias Models.